Family HANDBOOK

 Immunizations need to be current prior to the first day of school at Acadia Academy.
 All children enrolled at Acadia must have the following immunizations.

-Required for Perks entry:
+Required for Pre k entry:

 If an outbreak of a specific disease in which your child is not immunized against occurs, your child will be prohibited from school and all school related activities per state law.